 It shows that you have nothing to hide and makes you look truthful.

-It makes the Trustees less likely to dig at the Meeting of Creditors.
+Looking truthful and not hiding anything makes the Trustees less likely to dig deeper by asking for more information at the Meeting of Creditors.

 It helps your lawyer be informed—and things you don’t think are important may be.
 What your lawyer doesn’t know CAN (and probably WILL) hurt you.

 In short, the more detail you provide your lawyer, the better and more smoothly your case is likely to go.